 I work for the National Health Service and also in private practice in Cambridge.

-I see private patients at the Nuffield Hospital, the Spire Cambridge and the Coach House Clinic.
+I see private patients at the Nuffield Hospital and the Coach House Clinic.

 You can write to me at: